Heavenly Mountain Resort Snowboarding

 The 13th most popular snowboarding destination in California.

-For the freestylers, there are five terrain parks to explore.
-Experts can find some challenge along both boundaries, in the glades (such as near The Face), or runs like Gunbarrel.
-For serious freeriders, head up the Dipper Express lift and then traverse east to either the Mote Gate or the Killbrew Gate to enter the ungroomed but avalanche-controlled freeride zones.
+For the freestyle snowboarders in your crew, Heavenly has five terrain parks to session, such as High Roller Park.
+For the all-mountain riders, experts can find some challenge along both boundaries, in the glades (such as near The Face), or runs like Gunbarrel.
+For serious freeriders, to reach the best Heavenly has to offer, head up the Dipper Express lift and then traverse east to either the Mote Gate or the Killbrew Gate to enter the ungroomed but avalanche-controlled freeride zones.
 The Mott Canyon Chutes are epic and the Killbrew’s 40 degree pitch slope has several boulders to huck or dodge.
+Don't underestimate the backcountry zones of Hully Gully or Widow Maker.

-Tip: Heavenly Mountain Resort is part of the Vail Epic Pass.
+Tip: Heavenly Mountain Resort is part of the Vail Epic Pass, so plan ahead to get the best season pass deal.

 Overall, Heavenly Mountain Resort is the 13th most popular snowboard & freeride destination of all 19 snowboarding resorts in California.
-Several of the better snowboarding resorts are nearby Heavenly Mountain Resort including Alpine Meadows Ski Resort, Squaw Valley Resort, Kirkwood Ski Area, Northstar at Tahoe Ski Area, Sierra at Tahoe Ski Area and Boreal Ski Area.
+Several of the better snowboarding resorts are nearby Heavenly Mountain Resort including Kirkwood Ski Area, Alpine Meadows Ski Resort, Squaw Valley Resort, Northstar at Tahoe Ski Area, Sierra at Tahoe Ski Area and Boreal Mountain.